waelwederni4/CHKOBBA_JAVASWING/README.md

 ![Screenshot](./Screen/img.PNG)

 # About
-A Java game using the swing framework
+A Java game using the swing framework in which two pc must connect by a local network with an ip address